 As of 1 July 2018, smoking will not be permitted anywhere within Bond University land, buildings, vehicles and facilities, other than in areas set aside specifically for the use of those who wish to smoke.

-The smoke free policy relies on a community collective approach rather than enforcement.
+The smoke free procedures (part of the Campus Management Policy) rely on a community collective approach rather than enforcement.

-All staff, students, visitors, volunteers and contractors who come on to Bond University campus and sites will need to adhere to the smoking policy.
+All staff, students, visitors, volunteers and contractors who come on to Bond University campus and sites will need to adhere to the smoking procedures.
 This also includes the general public.